luiscberrocal/django-acp-calendar/README.rst

 Features
 --------

-To get the working days pfor the Panama Canal between january 1st to january 31st 2016.
+To get the working days for the Panama Canal between january 1st to january 31st 2016.

 ::